Sharks beat Canucks 3-1 after losing Thornton to leg injury

 The Canucks pressed late, but Marleau sealed it into an empty net - his 27th goal of the year - with 2.6 seconds left.

+''It was a gutsy effort,'' said DeBoer. ''Couture's out, (Thornton) only played five minutes. ...
+The rest of the guys responded and got a much-needed two points for us.''

-NOTES: The Canucks paid tribute to Hansen, who played parts of 10 seasons in Vancouver before getting traded to the Sharks on Feb.
-28, with a highlight package on the video board during the game's first television timeout. ...
+NOTES: The Canucks paid tribute to Hansen with a video tribute during the game's first television timeout. ...
 Thornton has 1,391 career points, tied with Brett Hull for 22nd place all-time. ...
 The Canucks announced before the game that forward Jason Megna had signed a one-year, one-way contract extension worth $675,000.

 UP NEXT